Quality in; quality out. End of question.

 It is understandable, though, that clients don’t ask about materials.
 They don’t know what questions to ask and, even if the craftsperson did tell them what product was being used, they often wouldn’t know how to evaluate the quality.
 Besides, isn’t your life busy enough as it is without having to do this investigative work?

 Oak Brothers is committed to using the highest quality materials that are also appropriate for the age of the building.
 (Quality must be defined both functionally and aesthetically.)
 We don’t mind if you ask us questions about the products.
 And we are happy to educate our clients on these or any other aspect of our work.
-But don’t take my word for it, here are what two of our clients have said on this matter:

 Window restoration, in particular, is so labor-intensive that it does not make sense to us to use anything other than the highest quality materials available.
 We use a premium “long oil” primer and premium quality finish paint with a durable “brilliant” sheen to provide maximum coverage and durability.